Dropchord

 Dropchord is a motion controlled music-based puzzle video game for Windows and OS X using the Leap Motion controller.
 It was developed and published by Double Fine Productions.
 The game was one of the first games released on Leap Motion's Airspace app store, when it went live on July 22, 2013.
-It was also released for Ouya on July 31, 2013, and on Android and iOS on August 1, 2013.
+It was also released for Ouya on July 31, and on Android and iOS on August 1 of the same year.

 Gameplay

 Dropchord is a motion controlled music-based puzzle video game using the Leap Motion controller.
 Players use two fingers to create two glowing spheres.
 Once the spheres are locked into place on the level's circular track, players must navigate a beam of light around a series of obstacles that appear within the circle, which threaten to interrupt the beam.
 Certain sections require the player to paint large portions of the circle with the beam, by flicking their finger around the perimeter.
 There are also nodes to collect which will increase the score.
 At the end of each song, the player is given more health.
 If the health bar goes above maximum level, the player is awarded a star and a new layer of health will start filling up.
 You lose a star once all of the health in a layer has been depleted, and you lose the game when all health has been depleted.
 The game will automatically end when the final song ends.

 A mode called Full Mix allows the player to play endlessly until their health runs out, but this mode does not give any health at the end of each song.